It’s a summer AM in the middle of Pennsylvania Trump country, but Donnie is wearing his fur cap.

 His colleague in the garbage truck, Donna, is just grinding through another day.
 She hops back in the seat and Donnie just stares.

 “You didn’t flip the lid down.”

-That’s our second clue, and there are others before, a few minutes later, we see Donnie dig through a mountain of saved pens and magic markers — hundreds and hundreds of them, that a character trait is underlined for us.
+That’s our second clue.
+A few minutes later, we see Donnie dig through a mountain of saved pens and magic markers — hundreds and hundreds of them.
+A character trait is underlined for us.
 Donnie’s “on the spectrum.”
 A little obsessive-compulsive, not quite picking up social signals, he’s one awkward conversation after another waiting to happen — squirrelly, maybe a little creepy.

 Donnie is a most unusual character to serve as our tour guide to “A Dark Place.”
 British character actor Andrew Scott (“Spectre,””Pride” and TV’s Moriarty in “Sherlock”) utterly immerses himself in this “town weirdo” character who becomes obsessed with a little boy on his route who disappears, and then is found drowned in a local creek.

 Director Simon Fellows (“Malice in Wonderland”), screenwriter Brendan Higgins and Scott have concocted an unsettling mashup of “Monk” meets “Gone Baby Gone” whodunit, a British production filmed in Georgia and awfully fond of showing all the “Trump” posters and yard signs in this corner of rural, Steelers-obsessed Pennsylvania.